rodrigoneumann/photographer-ms4/README.md

 <img src="https://photographer-static.s3.eu-west-2.amazonaws.com/media/Screenshot+2020-06-12+at+17.19.54.png" target="_blank" width="450" rel="noopener" alt="Error page">
 </div>

 A 404 error page will be displayed if the user tries to access any page that does not exist in the app.
-A button will be shown that redirects the user to the main page.
+A button that redirects the user to the main page will be shown.

 ## Features Left to Implement